 Critical undergraduate courses

 Success in the field of I-O Psychology increasingly requires competence in basic psychological statistical and methodological techniques.
 The UTC I-O program provides advanced training in both of these areas, but students get the most of this training when they have the background and basic understanding of core statistical and methodological concepts.
 Through our admissions review process, therefore, preference is granted to applicants who have successfully completed (prior to time of application) an (a) introduction to psychology course, (b) introduction to behavioral or social science statistics course, and (c) introduction to behavioral or social science research methods course.
 Equivalent courses will also be considered.

 Letters of recommendation

 As detailed more in the Admissions Process page, applicants must submit three letters of recommendation.
 An applicant's file is not considered complete and will not be acted upon until all three letters are in the file.
 All recommendation letters should be from people who know the applicant well enough to comment frankly on his/her ability to complete a master's level program of study.
 At least one of the letters should be from a college professor who has observed the applicant's performance in at least one college-level course.
 Applicants should follow-up with their letter writers well before the application deadline to ensure that all recommendation letters have been submitted in a timely fashion.
-Please note that it is a really good idea to communicate with each of your letter writers before you begin the application process - as soon as you enter their information into the online system, they will receive a request to submit their recommendation.
+Please note that it is a really good idea to communicate with each of your letter writers before you begin the application process - as soon as you enter their information into the online application system, they will receive a request to submit their recommendation directly through the system.

 Personal Statement of Purpose